melisgl/journal/README.md

     `STREAM-PRINT-PRETTY` to `NIL` or `T` also works, because they are self-evaluating.

-    If not by `CL:STREAM`s, boolean-valued symbols are used by [`MAKE-LOG-DECORATOR`][e33e] and [`PPRINT-JOURNAL`][9150]s.
+    The above hypothetical example demonstrates the concept of boolean-valued symbols on `CL:STREAM`s.
+In Journal, they are used by [`MAKE-LOG-DECORATOR`][e33e] and [`PPRINT-JOURNAL`][9150]s.

 <a id="x-28JOURNAL-3A-40NON-LOCAL-EXIT-20MGL-PAX-3AGLOSSARY-TERM-29"></a>